Pylons/pyramid/docs/narr/configuration.rst

 .. sidebar::  Which Configuration Mode Should I Use?

-  We recommend declarative configuration (ZMCL), because it's the more traditional form of configuration used by Zope-based systems, it can be overridden and extended by third party deployers, and there are more examples for it "in the wild".
+  We recommend declarative configuration (:term:`ZCML`), because it's the more traditional form of configuration used by Zope-based systems, it can be overridden and extended by third party deployers, and there are more examples for it "in the wild".
 However, imperative mode configuration can be simpler to understand.

 :mod:`repoze.bfg` allows an application to perform configuration tasks either imperatively or declaratively.
 You can choose the mode that best fits your brain as necessary.

-For more information about the API of the ``Configurator`` object, see :ref:`configuration_module`.
+For more information about the API of a ``Configurator`` object, see :class:`repoze.bfg.configuration.Configurator` .
 The equivalent ZCML declaration tags are introduced in narrative documentation chapters as necessary.

 For more information about :term:`traversal`, see :ref:`traversal_chapter`.